Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 The `any` type allows assignment to all types and dereference of any property, which is undesirable and should be avoided.
 Instead, and in most cases, use the `unknown` type which expresses a similar concept and is much safer as it requires narrowing the type before using it.

-When you know that the type structure is a object but you don't have context about the content, use `Record<string, unknown>`.
-Note that numeric keys are allowed with the `Record<string, unknown>` type.
-Numeric keys are implicitly converted to strings during property assignment and access.
-To read more about this, see [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/2/objects.html#dynamically-adding-properties).

 ```ts
 // Bad
 const danger: any = 'danger';